Utah Valley Wolverines men's basketball

 The Utah Valley Wolverines men's basketball team is a team that represents Utah Valley University in Orem, Utah, United States.
 The team is currently coached by Todd Phillips.
-The school's team currently competes in the Western Athletic Conference of NCAA Division I college basketball.
+The school's team currently competes in the Big West Conference of NCAA Division I college basketball.
 Its home games are played in the UCCU Center on the school's Orem, Utah campus.
-The Wolverines have yet to appear in the NCAA tournament since moving to Division I. The Wolverines joined the Western Athletic Conference (WAC) in 2013 as part of the early-2010s NCAA conference realignment.
+The Wolverines have yet to appear in the NCAA tournament since moving to Division I.

 Overview and history

-Utah Valley University basketball began in the 1984–85 season.
-The Wolverines competed in the Scenic West Athletic Conference of the National Junior College Athletic Association until the 2003–04 season, when they moved up to Division I (provisional status) and the Great West Conference.
+Utah Valley University basketball formally began in the 1984–85 season as a member of the Scenic West Athletic Conference of the National Junior College Athletic Association.
+This continued until the 2003–04 season, when they moved up to Division I (provisional status) and the Great West Conference.
 They are the only team in NCAA history to move directly to Division I from the NJCAA.
 Utah Valley was granted full Division I status in July of 2009.
 After spending five seasons in the Great West, the Wolverines moved to the Western Athletic Conference, with the rest of Utah Valley University's intercollegiate sports teams.
 They reached their first conference tournament final in the WAC in 2025.

+2026 WAC Tournament controversy

+In February 2026, the WAC filed a lawsuit against Utah Valley over a $1 million exit fee dispute related to the school's upcoming move to the Big West.
+The conference initially declared UVU a "member not in good standing" and threatened to exclude both the men's and women's teams from the 2026 WAC Basketball Tournaments.
+However, UVU successfully obtained a preliminary injunction from a Utah District Court, which ordered the conference to reinstate the program for postseason play.
+The dispute was temporarily resolved when UVU deposited the $1 million into a court-ordered escrow account just before the tournament began.

+Big West move

+On June 4, 2025, Utah Valley University officially announced it would join The Big West Conference as a full member, effective July 1, 2026.
+The move marks a return to the state of Utah for the conference for the first time since 2005.
+Upon joining, UVU will be the largest institution in the conference by enrollment, with approximately 48,000 students.
+The transition follows a period of significant growth for the program within the Western Athletic Conference (WAC).